 - In Dumb and Dumber, this is parodied as Jim Carrey does this to the female love interest at the airport; it's funny because she is so obviously not into him at this point.

-- Buffy the Vampire Slayer.
-Towards the end of "Surprise" Buffy and Angel start kissing passionately, and Angel makes a half-hearted attempt to forestall the inevitable.
+- Towards the end of "Surprise" Buffy and Angel start kissing passionately, and Angel makes a half-hearted attempt to forestall the inevitable.

 Buffy: Don't. (finger on lips) Just kiss me.

 - Doctor Who:

 - "Fear Her": The Doctor makes a group of arguing people do this to themselves to get them to shut up.

 - The Eleventh Doctor can enforce this with his Psychic Powers, though he notes it only works on less intelligent lifeforms (which, admittedly, from his perspective is almost everyone), and It Only Works Once for each individual.

 - Game of Thrones: Margaery Tyrell does this to her husband Renly Baratheon; he's quoting philosophy, but she wants him to shut up and focus on consummating their marriage.